takiwaki/Blastwave/HYD1D/README.md

 [Go to top](../README.md)

-## How to run and analyse
+## How to run and analyze

-This is the instruction for spring school of division of science.
+In this task, your goal is to confirm the time evolution of a 1D supernova blast wave and understand how the shock propagates and decelerates.

 ### login and go to work directory
-First login the server, `more.cfca.nao.ac.jp`.
+First login the server, `w000.cfca.nao.ac.jp`.

-    ssh <your account>@more.cfca.nao.ac.jp
+    ssh <your account>@w000.cfca.nao.ac.jp

 Then, go to work directory.
 Make it if that does not exist.